BABrandes/Observables/docs/index.md

 ### **Core Components**

-**Observables** contain data and expose it through hooks.
-They do not bind directly to each other.
+**Observables** expose hooks for synchronization.
+They do not join directly to each other.

-**Hooks** are the connection points between observables.
-When you bind observables, you connect their hooks.
+**Hooks** are references to Nexuses.
+Multiple hooks can share one Nexus, forming a synchronization domain.

-**Nexus** is the central storage that:
+**Nexus** is the shared synchronization core that:
 - Stores the actual value
-- Manages all hooks connected to that value
-- Maintains references to all hooks that should see the same value
+- Propagates state changes to all hooks in its domain
+- Undergoes fusion when hooks are joined
-- Ensures all connected hooks stay synchronized
+- Ensures all hooks in the same domain stay synchronized

-**NexusManager** (also called HookManager) facilitates:
+**Nexus Fusion Process:**
+When two hooks are joined:
+1. Their original Nexuses are destroyed
+2. A new, unified Nexus is created
+3. Both hooks now share the same fusion domain

+This creates **transitive synchronization**: joining A→B and B→C automatically synchronizes A and C, even though they were never directly joined.

+**NexusManager** orchestrates:
-- Value updates across all connected hooks
+- Value updates across all hooks in a domain
 - Validation when values change
-- Synchronization of hook connections
+- Nexus fusion during hook joining
 - Thread-safe operations across the system
-- Orchestrates all three notification mechanisms
+- All three notification mechanisms

 ### **Three Notification Philosophies**